immmmsimon-debug/immmmsimon-debug.github.io/README.md

 ## About
 Currently a 2nd Year in Aerospace Engineering.
 Interested in Design, Analysis, and Controls.
-Open to internships.

 ## Contact
 smvo@usc.edu, vvxuankhang@gmail.com, 626-804-0853